-The Complainant along with Exhibit C1 provided the following evidence with respect to the deferred maintenance issue:
+The Complainant stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Complainant along with Exhibit C1 provided the following evidence with respect to the deferred maintenance issue:

 - A listing of "Building Permits Status" of the various maintenance projects currently underway on the subject property.
-The dates of the 22 permits are both in 2010 and 2011. - That the subject property is "undergoing substantive renovations to correct Curable Physical Deterioration Deferred Maintenance.
+The dates of the 22 permits are both in 2010 and 2011. - That the subject property is "undergoing substantive renovations to correct Curable Physical Deterioration - Deferred Maintenance.
 Deferred maintenance is measured as the cost to cure the item or restore it to a new or reasonably new condition."
-The Complainant submitted that the total cost of the deferred maintenance was \$11,330,000 of which approximately \$5,665,000, or half, applied to the subject.
-Again as an alternative to both the vacancy allowance and the capital value of vacant space calculations, the Complainant again used the Income Approach to value along with revised figures for area, rental rates and operating costs as determined by the Complainant in the previous issues above, but reduced the assessment for the deferred maintenance allowance of \$5,665,000.
-In doing so, the Complainant determined a revised assessment of \$220,800,000.
+The Complainant submitted that the total cost of the deferred maintenance was \$11,330,000 of which approximately \$2,832,500, or one quarter, applied to the subject.
+Again as an alternative to both the vacancy allowance and the capital value of vacant space calculations, the Complainant again used the Income Approach to value along with revised figures for rental rates and operating costs as determined by the Complainant in the previous issues above, but reduced the assessment for the deferred maintenance allowance of \$2,832,500.
+In doing so, the Complainant determined a revised assessment of \$138,990,000.

-The Respondent along with Exhibit R1 provided the following evidence with respect to the deferred maintenance issue:
+The Respondent stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Respondent along with Exhibit R1 provided the following evidence with respect to the deferred maintenance issue: